;g

 recognize that natural communities and ecosystems are legal persons with legal rights.
 We need to make the concept of corporate rights or the notion that corporations are people, illegitimate. this needs to be surprised into every way possible.
 It should be clear that the notion of “nature’s rights” is a very different idea than the concept of "natural rights" or "natural law".
 Natural law and natural rights were concepts used to justify antiquated, human centered ideas of property rights,.
 This is clear for instance in the ideas and philosophy of John Locke, who conceived of "natural rights" as meaning property rights, and who supported and profited from slavery.
 Property rights are not nature's rights but rather a rights that treat nature as a slave system of exploitable free raw material or labor.
 Factory farming, the Pet trade as well as some forms of genetic engineering or the patenting of life forms are based on property rights, intellectual property as a slave system.

 The idea of 'natural law' was created partly to overcome the idea of the divine rights of kings and in that sense it was a good thing.
-But corprorations ahve becaome as unjust as the kings of old and must be stopped.
+But corprorations have becaome as unjust as the kings of old and must be stopped.
 Rights must be accorded to those who, heretofore have been denied them.
 But with a few exceptions the thinkers of the Enlightenment did not go far enough in outlining the rights of nature's beings.
 By the end of the 19th century, the rise of corporations led to the use the notion of natural rights as a justification for the fiction of corporate personhood.
 The history of the 14th amendment is an illustration of this.
 This amendment was originally designed to protect the lives of ex-slaves, and thus was a defense of human rights.
 But it was soon corrupted to give corporations fictional personhood.
 Human rights and what I am calling Nature's Rights are not fictional but are defined as positive and inalienable rights accorded to actual beings.

 Nature's Rights are meant to eliminate the slavery of nature to human markets.
 So for instance, in North America, the trade in Beaver skins soon wiped out the population in many parts of North America.
 But, many species thrive when beavers are present.
 The beaver is a keystone animal, essential to to the natural history of North America.
 When beavers are wiped out other species suffer too.
 Humans must recognize the rights of beavers to live and thrive and accommodate them to the human world as much as is possible.
 Humans must accommodate beaver ponds, lodges and dams.
 The should be ways to return creeks to Beaver habitat that he been buried or by developments, for instance.
 Beaver trapping, trapping of all kinds, should be outlawed.